Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

 The experimental results exhibit overall agreement with theoretical predictions.
-Combined with the Kitaev algorithm \cite{danilin2018quantum,chi2022programmable}, the qutrit Ramsey sequence enables high-precision phase extraction.
-In particular, we further propose the probability density of obtaining a phase estimate $\tilde{\phi}$ after $N$ iterations given by
+Combined with the Kitaev algorithm \cite{danilin2018quantum}, the iterative qutrit Ramsey sequences enable high-precision phase extraction.
+In particular, as detailed in Supplemental Material \cite{suppmaterials}, we show that the probability density for obtaining a phase estimate $\tilde{\phi}$ after $N$ iterations is given by:

-As the iterations $N$ or the dimension $d$ increases, the distribution becomes progressively sharper, with the width of the main peak scaling as $1/d^{N}$.
-Consequently, the qudit Ramsey interferometry allows to extract more information per iteration, reducing the number of individual measurements required to achieve a given degree of precision by a factor of $O(\log{d})$ compared to the qubit case.
+As the number of iterations $N$ or the dimension $d$ increases, the distribution becomes progressively sharper, with the width of the main peak scaling as $1/d^{N}$.
+Consequently, the qudit Ramsey interferometry allows the extraction of more information per iteration, reducing the number of individual measurements required to achieve a given degree of precision by a factor of $O(\log{d})$.